Prime Minister Netanyahu Attacks Israel's Justice System as His Corruption Trial Begins

 Several of Netanyahu’s Likud Cabinet ministers, including the newly appointed internal security minister who overseas the police, came to the court to back him.

-Opposition leader Yair Lapid accused them of fomenting violence and trying to intimidate the judges.
-“Netanyahu is trying to drag us into a civil war to save himself from trial,” he told the Ynet website.

-Netanyahu’s court appearance Sunday caps a three-year investigation.
-It also comes after more than a year of political turmoil, with three inconclusive elections — each seen as a referendum on Netanyahu — finally ending last month with the power-sharing deal with Gantz.
+Opposition leader Yair Lapid said that Netanyahu’s “wild and inciteful outburst” at the courthouse was “final proof that a criminal defendant cannot continue to be prime minister.”

+In a sign of the tensions, the prosecutor in the case left the courtroom accompanied by a state-issued bodyguard because of threats against her.

-As part of their deal, Netanyahu will remain prime minister for the next 18 months, and alternative prime minister for the 18 months after, and will not be legally required to step down during what is expected to be a lengthy trial.
+Under the coalition deal, Netanyahu will remain prime minister for the next 18 months, and “alternative prime minister” for the 18 months after.
+He will not be legally required to step down during what is expected to be a lengthy trial.

-Netanyahu’s proceedings were supposed to begin in March, but were delayed by his justice minister who issued restrictions on the courts amid the coronavirus crisis.

 Associated Press writer Ilan Ben Zion contributed to this report.